SpongePowered/SpongeDocs/source/server/getting-started/installation.rst

 Overview
 ========

 The intent of this article is to help new server owners install Sponge.
-Please note that the process described here may not vary depending on the platform used.
+Please note that the process described here may vary depending on the platform used.

 Installing Sponge
 =================